aws-samples/aws-tools-for-babylonjs-editor/open-source-hosts-plugin/README.md

 ## Installation

-1. If you haven't already, download and install the Babylon.JS Editor
+1. If you haven't already, download and install the [Babylon.JS Editor](http://editor.babylonjs.com/)
-1. Open the Babylon.JS Editor, click Edit > Preferences to open the Preferences tab, click "Plugins" in the upper right corner
+1. Open the Babylon.JS Editor, in the upper left corner click Edit > Preferences to open the Preferences tab
+1. Click "Plugins"
 1. Add the plugin to your Babylon.JS Editor:
    - If you are not building the package manually:
      1. Select "Add from NPM..."